View the call stack and use the Call Stack window in the debugger

 In the Call Stack window, right-click the stack frame whose code and data that you want to view.

-Or, you can double-click a frame in the Call Stack window to switch to the selected frame.
+Or, you can double-click a frame in the Call Stack window to switch to that frame.

 Select Switch to Frame.